solliancenet/tech-immersion-data-ai/day1-exp1/README.md

     ![The dynamic data mask query is shown and the Execute button is highlighted above.](media/ssms-execute-ddm-query.png 'Execute query')

-5. Clear the query window and replace the previous query with the following, selecting the first 50 rows:
+5. Clear the query window and replace the previous query with the following, selecting the first 50 rows (Replace `YOUR_UNIQUE_IDENTIFIER` with the unique identifier assigned to you for this lab):

     ```sql
-    SELECT TOP 50 * FROM Dimension.Customer
+    SELECT TOP 50 * FROM Dimension.Customer_YOUR_UNIQUE_IDENTIFIER
     ```

     ![The query results are shown with no mask applied to the Postal Code field.](media/ssms-ddm-results-no-mask.png 'Query results')

 6. Notice that the full Postal Code values are visible.
 That is because the user you are logged in as a privileged user.
-Let's create a new user and execute the query again.
+Let's create a new user and execute the query again (Replace `YOUR_UNIQUE_IDENTIFIER` with the unique identifier assigned to you for this lab).

     ```sql
     CREATE USER TestUser WITHOUT LOGIN;
-    GRANT SELECT ON Dimension.Customer TO TestUser;
+    GRANT SELECT ON Dimension.Customer_YOUR_UNIQUE_IDENTIFIER TO TestUser;

     EXECUTE AS USER = 'TestUser';
-    SELECT TOP 50 * FROM Dimension.Customer;
+    SELECT TOP 50 * FROM Dimension.Customer_YOUR_UNIQUE_IDENTIFIER;
     REVERT;
     ```

 7. Execute the query by clicking the **Execute** button.
 Notice this time that the Postal Code values are masked (`90XXX`).

     ![The query results are shown with the mask applied to the Postal Code field.](media/ssms-ddm-results-mask.png 'Query results')

+## Wrap-up

+Thank you for participating in the SQL Server 2019 Big Data Clusters experience!
+We hope you are excited about the new capabilities, and will refer back to this experience to learn more about these features.

+To recap, you experienced:

+1. How to minimize or remove the need for ETL through **data virtualization** with [relational data sources](https://docs.microsoft.com/sql/relational-databases/polybase/data-virtualization?toc=%2fsql%2fbig-data-cluster%2ftoc.json&view=sql-server-ver15) and [CSV files](https://docs.microsoft.com/sql/relational-databases/polybase/data-virtualization-csv?view=sql-server-ver15), by being able to query against these alongside internal SQL 2019 tables with no data movement required.
+2. Training a machine learning model by running a Jupyter notebook on the Big Data cluster, then scoring data with the trained model and saving it as an external table for easy access.
+3. Running different queries to see how the [intelligent query processing](https://docs.microsoft.com/sql/relational-databases/performance/intelligent-query-processing?view=sql-server-ver15) (QP) features optimize and improve the performance of your queries for you.
+4. Using the [SQL Data Discovery & Classification](https://docs.microsoft.com/sql/relational-databases/security/sql-data-discovery-and-classification?view=sql-server-ver15) tool to identify and tag PII and GDPR-related compliance issues.
+5. Used dynamic data masking to automatically protect sensitive data from unauthorized users.

 ## Resources and more information